Substance Use Treatment Program for Older Adults

 At a Glance

-A dedicated unit
+A dedicated unit with private rooms

-offers private rooms in a state-of-the-art medical center.
+in a state-of-the-art medical center

-Mobility and medical needs
+determined by clinical and medical needs

-Highlights of the Older Adult Program
+Highlights of the Older Adults Program

 Of the 55 million older adults in the US in 2020, 4.4 million of them will need substance abuse treatment.
 This issue may go unnoticed by family members and friends.
 In many cases, even the person with the alcohol or drug problem may not realize the extent of the problem.
 Being aware of unusual behavior in your loved one is a critical first step in diagnosing a substance use disorder and getting treatment.